DengueTim/dsso/DSSO.md

 # DSSO: Direct Sparse Stereo Odometry

-**WIP**

-An attempt at extending DSO to stereo image pairs.
-The intention is to remove scale abiguity by using a fixed stereo baseline and to improve initialisation and initial estimates using the image pairs.

-Ideas/approach:
- - Change FrameHessian to have left and right images with shared(but offset) pose...
- - Assuming a stereo camera uses the same exposure for both images determine if/how to share a and b illumination params.
- - Keep number of points per image or share same number of points between image pairs?
+**An Extension of DSO to Use Left/Right Stereo Image Pairs**

+DSSO extends DSO to stereo static left/right image pairs.
+This removes the scale abiguity by using a fixed stereo baseline.
+At present the right image is only used for initialisation and in the "mini bundle ajustment" optimisation.
+The initialisation step needs improvement...
+It's not clear if using the right image in the coarse tracker would offer better results.
+For simplicity, the optimisation only considers residuals between LR pairs, not the right image of one pair with the left image of a different pair.

+The implementation assumes the left/right image pairs have the same exposure parameters.
+This is not the case in the EuRoC MAV dataset although the exposure parameters don't seem to differ much on the easier sequences.

+The CoarseInitializer currently just tried to fit a "rescaling" factor(using the right image) to the result of DSO's mono initialisation.
+It is not very robust as can be seen in the videos of the EuRoC MAV V1_01_medium sequence.

+Ideas/improvements:
- - ...
+ - __IMPROVE STEREO INITIALISATION__
+ - Add LR exposure A & B parameters to optimisation..
+ - Possibly improve the run time by having an H and b for each frame pair in the optimisation, then optimise over the sum of these.
+Adding and removing frames would then be a case of computing new H's and b's for the a new frame or excluding the old ones to remove a frame.
+Basically avoid the complete computation of H and b for all frames every time.
+ - Cost/benifit of including residuals between all images?
+ - How to improve chances of recovering from a bad initialisation..
+ - What to do about moving objects in scene...

 For more information see [https://vision.in.tum.de/dso](https://vision.in.tum.de/dso)